pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 You can probably see a pattern emerging...

-`ChatScreen` is a _container component_ that manages our application state and renders the UI using presentational (normally stateless) components.
-Most of our code involves hooking up Chatkit events and data to UI components.
+`ChatScreen` is a _container component_ that manages our application state and renders the UI using presentational - normally stateless - components.
+Most of our code involves hooking up Chatkit events and their associated data to React UI components.

 ## Step 11.
 Add realtime typing indicators

-If you've ever tired to implement your own typing indicators you'll know it can be tricky.
+If you've ever tired to implement your own typing indicators, you'll know it can be tricky.
 In general, more real-time features means more data and more connections to manage.

 With Chatkit, you can add typing indicators with little effort.

-Start by creating a  `TypingIndicator.js` component in `/src/components`:
+Start by creating a  `TypingIndicator.js` component in `./src/components`:

 ```diff
 +import React, { Component } from 'react'